Volumes#

 Here you can:

-To edit, add or delete tags, select the volume version and click Set tags.
+To edit, add or delete tags, select the volume version and click Customize tags.

 On the Alarms tab you can see alarms, set for this volume.
 You can modify or delete alarms, set for this volume.

-The Tags tab shows what tags have been assigned to a volume (each resource may have up to 50 tags).
-Here you can add tags, edit keys and values, and delete tags.
+The Tags tab shows what tags are assigned to a volume (each resource may have up to 50 tags).
+Here you can add new tags, modify existing tags, and delete no-longer-needed tags.